LCA offers School Tours by appointment only, T -TH. Book your tour today!!

 Full Year $414.00

 Why should I eat cabbage?
-Green cabbage is high in vitamin C and iron which make it a great food for people who suffer with anemia.
-Pregnant women also benefit from it’s high foliate content.
+Green cabbage is high in vitamin C and iron, which makes it a great food for people who suffer with anemia.
+Pregnant women also benefit from its high folate content.
 Cabbage is rich in beta-carotene and in potassium.
 Even little ones love this slaw!
 Adapted from Moosewood Cookbook

 2 1/2 cups finely shredded organic cabbage

 1 cup grated organic carrots